diabasecoin/diabase/doc/tor.md

 for how to properly configure Tor.

-## 1. Run Dash Core behind a Tor proxy
+## 1. Run Diabase Core behind a Tor proxy

-The first step is running Dash Core behind a Tor proxy.
+The first step is running Diabase Core behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy